-Applicants for field positions are requested to send in a CV and covering letter detailing their relevant experience and qualifications.
-Suitable candidates are interviewed and subject to background checks to further establish suitability for the role.
+Applicants for field positions are requested to send in a CV and cover letter detailing their relevant qualifications and experience as well as interest in the position.
+Suitable candidates from this process are given an interview to further investigate their skills and if they are appropriate for the position.

-- 5.1.1.2 The venture provider shall have a written statement that details the minimum competencies required of the leadership team for: - a. the activities for which the leadership team are responsible; - b. the environment in which the venture takes place; - c. the needs and abilities of the participants; - d. the supervision and management of individuals and groups.
+- 5.1.1.2 The venture provider shall have a written statement that details the minimum competencies required of the leadership team for: - a) the activities for which the leadership team are responsible: - b) the environment in which the venture takes place; - c) the needs and abilities of the participants; - d) the supervision and management of individuals and groups.

-A written statement is provided in all job postings and contracts.
+The written statement is provided in all job postings regarding minimum competencies.